kubernetes/kubernetes/v1.0/docs/user-guide/getting-into-containers.md

 ---
 layout: docwithnav
-title: Using kubectl exec to check the environment variables of a container
+title: "Using kubectl exec to check the environment variables of a container"
 ---
 <!-- BEGIN MUNGE: UNVERSIONED_WARNING -->